mmu-webdesign/Level4-web-term-1/HTML/html01/04-nesting.md

 We will shortly be introducing the image element, `<img>` which is also self closing and one element you will be using frequently.

 <!-- div class="exercise" -->
-## Exercise One
+## Exercise - Assessment Four

-> Adding emphasis and importance to your html document.
+Adding emphasis and importance to your html document.

 ### Task 1

-- Open the exercise files in another browser window - [Repl.it - Nested files](https://repl.it/@webdesignmmu/html4)
+> Open your **Assessment Four** Repl.it

 <img src="media/nesting.png" alt="Screenshot of the exercise file with errors">